-The bill amends the Natural Resources and Environmental Protection Act by updating several sections related to the regulation of high-risk and flood risk areas, as well as environmental areas.
-Key changes include the requirement for the Department to promulgate rules for permit issuance, emphasizing the need to prioritize landowner rights over public access rights when reviewing permit applications.
+The bill amends the Natural Resources and Environmental Protection Act by updating several sections related to the regulation of high-risk areas, flood risk areas, and environmental areas.
+Key changes include the requirement for the Department to promulgate rules for permit issuance, emphasizing that landowner rights should be prioritized over public access rights when reviewing permit applications.
 The bill also introduces a new section, 32510a, which specifies that permits are not required for constructing soft erosion control structures under certain conditions, such as using biodegradable materials and filing a notice with the Department prior to installation.

 House Introduced Bill: 324.32312